microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/agentchat-user-guide/migration-guide.md

 source='counting_agent_1' models_usage=None content='6' type='TextMessage'
 ```

-You can take a look at [Society of Mind Agent (Experimental)](../../reference/python/autogen_agentchat.agents.rst#autogen_agentchat.agents.SocietyOfMindAgent) for a more complex implementation.
+You can take a look at {py:class}`~autogen_agentchat.agents.SocietyOfMindAgent`
+for a more complex implementation.

 ## Sequential Chat